 This is the most common type of handle.
 A front-mount handle is in the very front of the toilet tank, usually off to the top left-hand corner.
 Typically, you can spot a front-mount handle because the flush rod that fits inside the tank move parallel to the direction of the handle lever itself.

-Note that just because front-mount toilet handles are the most common type, it does not mean that any front-mount handle will work on all toilets.
-When replacing a front-mount handle, measure the lever or... for best results bring the old handle to the store with you to match it up.
+Note that just because front-mount toilet handles are the most common type does not mean that any front-mount handle will work on all toilets.
+When replacing a front-mount handle, measure the lever or for... best results bring the old handle to the store with you to match it.

 02 of 03